sumancdas/password-security-analyzer/README.md

 This is a Python tool I built to check password risk in a safe way.
 It does not crack passwords, save passwords, or send passwords to any website.

-This project was inspired by a university password security assignment and further developed as a personal cybersecurity portfolio project.
+This project was developed as part of a Studio 2 group project at Noroff University College together with four fellow students.
+The project focuses on password security analysis and demonstrates Python programming, password risk assessment, and secure coding practices.

 ## What the project does